astronomer/docs/astro/cli/authenticate-to-clouds.md

     When setting the secret type, choose `Other type of secret` and select the `Plaintext` option.
 If you're creating a connection URI or a non-dict variable as a secret, remove the brackets and quotations that are pre-populated in the plaintext field.

 2. Add the following environment variables to your Astro project `.env` file.
-For additional configuration options, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html).
+For additional configuration options, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/secrets-backends/aws-secrets-manager.html).
 Make sure to specify your `region_name`.

     ```text
     AIRFLOW__SECRETS__BACKEND=airflow.providers.amazon.aws.secrets.secrets_manager.SecretsManagerBackend